CharlesJandura/pathy/README.md

 pathy_onstart.png - PNG of the greeting message and control guide.

 pathy_output.png - PNG of an example output of what the program would look like once it has finished running.

+pathy.exe - Simple executable file used to run the program.